Quasi-factorization and Multiplicative Comparison of Subalgebra-Relative Entropy: Introduction

-\end{definition} The original version of this paper \cite[v1]{laracuente_quasi-factorization_2021} showed Theorem \ref{thm:relent} and a special case of Theorem \ref{asa2} for subalgebras with scalar intersection.
+for some $(\alpha_j > 0)_{j=1}^J$.
+We say that it satisfies complete, strong quasi-factorization (CSQF) if $\{\E_j \otimes \id\}$ has SQF for any finite-dimensional extension by an auxiliary system, where $\id$ acts as the identity on that auxiliary system.
+When $\alpha_j = \alpha_l$ for all $l,j \in 1...J$, we may write $\alpha$-(C)SQF. \end{definition} The original version of this paper, \citen[v1]{laracuente_quasi-factorization_2021}, showed such a bound for subalgebras with scalar intersection.
 In that version, it was left as a conjecture that the dimension could be replaced by a subalgebra index, the result generalized to arbitrary sets of subalgebras, and the inequality made tensor-stable.

 Later, a new technique developed by Gao and Rouz\'e \cite{gao_complete_2021} showed general, tensor-stable, multiplicative quasi-factorization with constant determined by a subalgebra index $C$, rather than the system's dimension.
 Their result shows the existence of quasi-factorization for all finite-dimensional quantum systems.
-Incorporating one of the techniques of that result, we find a quasi-factorization that is asymptotically tight in the following sense: for a pair of conditional expectations $\E_1, \E_2$ with intersection conditional expectation $\E$ such that $\|\E_1 \E_2 - \E\|_{\Diamond} \rightarrow 0$, our bound approaches strong subadditivity.
-Our results have an asymptotic $\alpha \sim O(\ln C)$ dependence on the index for large $C$, improving on the asymptotic dependence from preceding versions of \cite{gao_complete_2021}.
-We find a strong, complete quasi-factorization like that in \cite{gao_complete_2021}, which also has asymptotic tightness like in \cite{bardet_approximate_2020} or \cite[v1]{laracuente_quasi-factorization_2021}, and logarithmic index scaling like that in \cite[v1]{laracuente_quasi-factorization_2021}.
+Incorporating one of the techniques of that result, we find a strengthened quasi-factorization that is asymptotically tight in the following sense: for a pair of conditional expectations $\E_1, \E_2$ with intersection conditional expectation $\E$ such that $\|\E_1 \E_2 - \E\|_{\Diamond} \rightarrow 0$, our bound approaches strong subadditivity.
+Our results have an asymptotic $\alpha \sim O(\ln C)$ dependence on the index for large $C$, improving on the asymptotic dependence from preceding versions of \citen{gao_complete_2021}.
+We find a strong, complete quasi-factorization like that in \citen{gao_complete_2021}, which also has asymptotic tightness like in \citen{bardet_approximate_2022} or \citen[v1]{laracuente_quasi-factorization_2021}, and logarithmic index scaling like that in \citen[v1]{laracuente_quasi-factorization_2021}.
 Furthermore, we explicitly show this for any finite number of conditional expectations.

-Decay and decoherence are some of the most vexing challenges to quantum technology.
-As a primary application, $\alpha$-(C)SQF allows us to derive exponential relative entropy decay rates of continuous-time quantum processes having subprocesses with strong decay.
-SQF implies merging of a particularly strong form of decay estimate known as a modified logarithmic Sobolev inequality (MLSI).
-This does not follow from perturbations of strong subadditivity that include additive constants as in equation \eqref{eq:addcorr}.